 Scroll down for today's best Sony A7 II deals

 Want a portable full-frame camera with semi-pro mettle?
 Then set your eyes on this second-generation, interchangeable-lens offering from Sony.
-With the third-generation Sony A7 III now on sale - there are some great deals to be found on the Sony A7 II.
+It may be two generations old (having since been replaced by the A7 III and most recently, the A7 IV), but that just means there are now some great deals to be found on the older Sony A7 II.

 Also known as the ILCE-7M2 or Alpha 7 Mark II, the Sony A7 II offers a maximum 24.3MP pixel count, using the same sensor as the original A7.
 But the big advantage that the A7 II has over the A7 (which is also still available in stories) is the optical five-axis image stabilisation, which provides 4.5 extra stops of shutter speed.
 The camera accepting the same E-mount Sony lenses as other A7-series models.